cziqin/Automated_Stepsizes/README.md

         self.Q = 5  # Change default 5 to the desired number of asynchronous-parallel-update iterations
         self.agent_y = {}
 ```
 4. All experimental results (including loss, wallclock time, average stepsizes) will be automously saved as `.csv` files in the `./Logistic_regression/results` directory.

+> Note: Parameter `self.Q` represents the number of asynchronous-parallel-update iterations of Algorithm 3 and parameter `self.K` represents the number of inner-consensus-loop ietrations of Algorithm 4 and DGM-BB-C.
 ### Experimental results
 ![Fig3](https://github.com/cziqin/Automated_Stepsizes/blob/main/figures/mushrooms_png.png)